 Deviled eggs are a fantastic side dish, and we truly enjoy making them whenever we get the chance.
 Unfortunately, they never last long because everyone reaches for more.

 This recipe was inspired by my Southern Deviled Eggs.
 Made from a similar base of eggs, mayo, and mustard, I decided to add a little spice to the mix.
+They taste perfect paired next to my Honey Buffalo Wings!

 Why This Recipe Works